datacentricdesign/dcd-sdk-python/README.md

 Instantiate a connection to Bucket for a Thing

   * thing_id (required), the id of the Thing to connect
   * private_key_path (optional), the path to the private key.
-If no path is provided, it looks for the file 'private.pem' in the current folder.
+If no path is provided, it looks for the file "private.pem" in the current folder.

 * thing.read()